 As the old adage goes, “You never get a second chance to make a good first impression.”
 This is especially true of the first interactions between energy utilities and engagement with their new customers.

-In Questline’s Plugged In webinar, “How to Build Lasting Engagement with New Customers,” Questline’s Josh Hanna and Sigma Computing’s Danny Codella provide insights on the value of implementing a Welcome Series to create a positive first impression and how this best-practice solution can transform digital customer relationships.
+In Questline Digital’s Plugged In webinar, “How to Build Lasting Engagement with New Customers,” Questline Digital’s Josh Hanna and Sigma Computing’s Danny Codella provide insights on the value of implementing a Welcome Series to create a positive first impression and how this best-practice solution can transform digital customer relationships.

 Make a great first impression with utility customers